Your Personal Account

 - Parties This agreement is made between J D Williams & Company Ltd ('we' or 'us') and you, the customer.

-- Terminating the agreement We may terminate this agreement immediately if you break its terms, but we must first give you notice under the Consumer Credit Act 1974.
-We may also terminate the agreement on two months written notice.
-You can cancel the agreement at any time, free of charge, by giving us one month's notice.
-You can do this by writing to us and repaying your outstanding balance in full at the same time.
+- Terminating the agreement We may terminate this agreement if you commit a significant breach of any of its terms, but before terminating we will give you written notice as required by the Consumer Credit Act 1974 and will give you an opportunity to fix the breach as described in the notice.
+An example of a significant breach would be if you fail to make any payment or other sum owing to us under this agreement.
+We may also terminate this agreement on at least two months written notice.
+You can terminate this agreement at any time, free of charge, by giving us at least one month's written notice.
+Upon any termination of this agreement you shall repay to us the outstanding balance in full.

 - Suspending your credit We may suspend, restrict or terminate your right to credit at any time for any reason that we can justify as fair.
 If we do so, we will write to you to tell you before or immediately afterwards, unless the law says we do not have to - for example if doing so might stop the prevention of a crime.